workroomprds/Trying-out-mutmut/readme.md

   * tests for hard-to-calculate numbers (i.e. result in float) - how to find these?
 Run a few randoms in, pick the odd one, check it, keep it.

 ---
+wrote a probe `probes/probe_angle.py` to run with `python -m probes.probe_angle`

+probe revealed that
+* routine doesn't manage minutes >60 well
+* routine doesn't produce integers for non-integer input
+* routine crashes on text entry wrote a new test for float hrs/mins and mins>360 to capture current behaviour adjusted code to manage minutes adjusted test to match run mutation tests again?
+Now 10 mutants, and all killed.

+---
 ### JamesFails
 ! tried to run code from console, not shell